.avif)

 The following modifications typically affect infrastructure, and in turn require necessary approvals to ensure compliance with safety protocols and design standards.

 In upscale or historically significant buildings within NYC (think Central Park West, Park Ave, or Riverside Drive) maintaining architectural integrity and meeting specific design standards must be considered throughout your renovation plan.
 Renovation specs are heavily scrutinized to ensure alignment with the building's overall aesthetic, safety protocols, and regulatory requirements.
-If you live on any of these coveted addresses then almost any renovation project will require architecturals plans regardless of DOB rules.
+If you live on any of these coveted addresses then almost any renovation project will require architectural plans regardless of DOB rules.

 Whether plans are required by New York City, your building, or both, most sizable renovations in NYC will require architectural plans.
 With that said, not all architects are created equal.
 So, what kind of architect do you need and what kind is best for your renovation?
 Let’s find out.

 This is a full-service design-build model, which is a firm who employs an architect, as well as interior designers, construction managers, and contractors all under one roof.
 In this all-inclusive approach, the design-build firm serves as a consultant, who thoroughly guides your renovation from start to finish, executing on your behalf every step of the way.
 They work together with you to craft a space based around your objectives (timeline, budget, and design inspirations).
-Read the full design-build process
+Read the full design-build process.

-Typically this approach makes most sense for busy professionals with a somewhat defined timeline and budget and those looking for a level of design sophistication without sacrificing function.
+Typically this approach makes most sense for busy professionals with a somewhat defined scope, timeline and budget and those looking for a level of design sophistication without sacrificing function.
 (Think: I don’t want the fuss or to manage multiple teams.
 I want a good quality, well built/well thought out space but I’m not looking to make the front page of Architectural Digest).

 With an independent architect you will typically need to hire a separate designer and then bid your architectural and design plans out to contractors.
 Upon hiring the contractor(s) your architect may stay on as an owner's agent/owners representative or typically hand your project off to the contractors (depending on the nature of your engagement).